Updated: Mar 8, 2022

 When it comes to compliance programs it is important to recognize that the primary objective is to eliminate and reduce risk rather than "waste".

 The following chart contains translations for other LEAN objectives as applied to the compliance domain:

 You might say that since every process operates in the presence of uncertainty, LEAN practitioners should all be risk managers.
-In fact, that is exactly what is needed to improve the certainty of meeting all the obligations that a company has promised to keep.
+You could say that risk is the cause of the waste which LEAN has traditionally focused on eliminating.